-As you probably know already, we have published and open-sourced a while ago on our Github the code of the Mt Pelerin Bridge Protocol, which has been put into practice with the Mt Pelerin Shares token (MPS) and its ongoing token sale.
+As you probably know already, we have published and open-sourced a while ago on our Github the code of the Mt Pelerin Bridge Protocol, which has been put into practice with the Mt Pelerin Shares token (MPS) and its token sale.

 Beyond the code for the newly tokenized shares of Mt Pelerin Group SA, it includes as well as code for the governance smart contract and various implementations of rules and claims, some of which are already used by MPS tokens.